fantastec/colony-case-study-isomorphic-apps-without-node/README.md

 By restructuring the format of the layout, we now had the ability to express simple logic, and import arbitrary data into modules.
 Note that the `if` "directives" take the form of arrays to allow the evaluation of multiple properties.

-Taking things further, we began to use this format to describe more complex view structures where modules could be nested within other modules using a tree structure which would correlate with the resulting DOM:
+Taking things further, we began to use this format to describe more complex view structures where modules could be nested within other modules using a tree structure which would roughly correlate with the resulting DOM:

 ```